HimesHideout/salaryman/README.md

 Please follow [this](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) tutorial to set up your discord bot and tokens effectively.

+### Installing Packages

+To install all required packages, run `npm install`.

+#### WARNING IF YOU ARE A WINDOWS USER:

+This repo uses `NODE_ENV`, which isn't natively supported by Windows.

+To solve this, please run the following command:

+`npm install -g win-node-env`

+This will ensure all NODE_ENV commands in this project and future projects are handled properly.

 ### Environment Variables

 There are two files you will need: `.env.production` for your actual bot, and `.env.development` for your development bot.